feedhenry/fh-fhc/doc/fh3/admin/teams/delete.md

 ## EXAMPLES

-  fhc admin teams delete --id=<team id>    Delete an environment by id
+  fhc admin teams delete --id=1a2b    Deletes team with id 1a2b

 ## OPTIONS

+  --id  Some unique identifier for your environment  [required]

 ## DESCRIPTION